ionos-cloud/ionosctl/docs/subcommands/Managed-Kubernetes/nodepool/update.md

       --lan-ids ints                 Collection of LAN Ids of existing LANs to be attached to worker Nodes.
 It will be added to the existing LANs attached
       --maintenance-day string       The day of the week for Maintenance Window has the English day format as following: Monday or Saturday
       --maintenance-time string      The time for Maintenance Window has the HH:mm:ss format as following: 08:00:00 --max-node-count int           The maximum number of worker Nodes that the managed NodePool can scale out.
-Should be set together with --min-node-count (default 1)
+Should be set together with --min-node-count.
+Set to 0 to disable autoscaling (default 1)
       --min-node-count int           The minimum number of worker Nodes that the managed NodePool can scale in.
-Should be set together with --max-node-count (default 1)
+Should be set together with --max-node-count.
+Set to 0 to disable autoscaling. (default 1)
       --no-headers                   Don't print table headers when table output is used --node-count int               The number of worker Nodes that the NodePool should contain (default 1) -i, --nodepool-id string           The unique K8s Node Pool Id (required)